DeAmir/Whats-That-Doggie/README.md

 ## The notebook
 In order to create the model, I used the [fastai](https://github.com/fastai/fastai) library and google colab.<br>
-You can run the notebook as it is - but you have to change you kaggle api username and password.<br>
+You can run the notebook as it is - but you have to change you kaggle api username and password in the appropriate field.<br>
-After the model exported, I moved the exported file (export.pkl) to the server directory.<br>
+After the model was exported, I moved the exported file (export.pkl) to the <i>server<i> directory.<br>

 ## The server
 The server side python script, implemented with flask.<br>